aless80/Zero-Waste-Locator/README.md

 This project usesthe Google Maps API in Angular CLI 7.0.6, NodeJS 8.10.0, Angular: 7.0.4.
 I am developing in Linux using MongoDB v3.4.17.

+NB: This app does not use agm-core for Google Maps as described in many tutorials.
+I initially took that approach but I could not find enough documentation to extend it and implement functionalities such as InfoWindow or callbacks from markers.

 ## Installation

 Install node, npm, mongoDB, Angular CLI, and see the standard [generated README](#Generated-README) below.